-Dr. Morton is a member of the small animal surgery service.
+Dr. Morton is a clinical assistant professor in the small animal surgery service.

 Tell us about your background.